 - They’ll put you in a holding cell.
 If there are a lot of arrests, you will have to wait, sometimes for many hours, before you get processed.

-- You will answer a number of questions, such as what is your legal name, home address, birthdate and an emergency contact.
+- You will answer a number of questions, such as what your legal name is, home address, birthdate and an emergency contact.

 - They’ll also ask about your mental and medical history.